AirTracked/docs/docs/source/index.rst

 AirTrack documentation
 ===================================

+**AirTrack** is not a single application, but rather a whole ecosystem.

-**AirTrack** is a web application designed to reduce the administrative ressources needed to coordinate asset inspections
+It is a set of tools that is designed to reduce the administrative resources needed to coordinate asset inspections.

 Contents
 --------